 Middle Eastern countries, Europe and the United States have a vested interest in promoting peace and stability in the Israeli-Palestinian arena.
 It is not viable for them to wait idly for Israeli and Palestinian political leaders to choose peace.
 The international community must actively establish facts on the ground to advance peace, protect the possibility of a two-state solution and create favourable conditions for nurturing peace-supportive leadership and implementing a political process when the time is right.
 This is the essence of ‘evolving peace’ and Israelis and Palestinians need the international community’s support to overcome their extremist leaderships.

-The article was published on September 27th, at the Chatham House.
+The article was published on September 27th in Chatham House.